First Syrian in space joins revolt against Assad

 Faris, 61, flew with a Soviet crew to the space station Mir in 1987 and was awarded the title Hero of the Soviet Union after the journey.
 He also received the Order of Lenin.

-Moscow's support for Syria's government has been criticized by Western nations since the Syrian uprising began in March 2011.
-Russia and China have vetoed three Western-backed United Nations Security Council resolutions criticizing Damascus and threatening sanctions.
+Moscow's support for Syria's government has been criticised by Western nations since the Syrian uprising began in March 2011.
+Russia and China have vetoed three Western-backed United Nations Security Council resolutions criticising Damascus and threatening sanctions.

 The conflict between Assad's forces and rebels is intensifying.
 More than 250 people, including 123 civilians, were killed in Syria on Thursday alone, according to the Syrian Observatory for Human Rights, a British-based opposition watchdog.